He Traded Single Life To Be Foster 'Pop' To More Than 50 Kids

 "I said, 'I can do this.'
 She said, "I know you can if you put your mind to it.' "

 Bryant had been Vassell's assigned case worker when they met.
-Bryant suggested that Vassell, then a disheveled 18 year old, consider foster care as an option to get out of the homeless shelter where he was staying.
+Bryant suggested that Vassell, then a disheveled 18-year-old, consider foster care as an option to get out of the homeless shelter where he was staying.

 At first, Vassell was hesitant.
 "I didn't know how foster care was.
 I've heard crazy stories," he said.

-Eventually, he agreed to stay with Bryant.
+They agreed he would stay with Bryant.

 Bryant hasn't looked back on his decision to become a foster parent.
 "You know, every time I turned around there was a kid who needed a place to stay," he said.
 "I felt like, it's so simple.
 If you have the space in your home and heart, you just do it.
 You don't really think about it."